Skip to main content

 Grinnell Authors Display

-The Grinnell Authors Display, featuring works by Grinnell alums, faculty, and staff, is proudly presented throughout the weekend at the Pioneer Bookshop, during normal business hours as posted.
+The Grinnell Authors Display, featuring works by Grinnell alums, faculty, and staff, is proudly presented at the Pioneer Bookshop during regular business hours as posted throughout the weekend.

 To have your original work included in the display, please complete and submit the registration form by May 1, 2025.